 The Board has adopted a formal Board Charter that outlines the roles and responsibilities of directors and senior executives.
-The Corporate Governance Charter is publicly available on the Company website, www.renascor.com.au/company.
+The Corporate Governance Charter is publicly available on the Company website, www.renascor.com.au/corporate-governance/.

-The skills, experience and expertise relevant to the position of director held by each director in office at the date of the Annual Report is included in the Director's Report on pages 26 - 27.
+The skills, experience and expertise relevant to the position of director held by each director in office at the date of the 2017 Annual Report to Shareholders is included in the Director's Report section on pages 18 - 19.
 The Board's primary responsibility is to oversee the Company's business activities and management for the benefit of all shareholders as follows: